Physical Therapy, Doctor of

 General Information

-As space allows, students may enter the Doctor of Physical Therapy program as internal (enrolled in another program at SLU) or external (enrolled at another college or university) transfer students.
+As space allows, students may enter the Doctor of Physical Therapy program as internal change major (enrolled in another program at SLU) or external (enrolled at another college or university) transfer students.

 Students must apply by October 1 to be considered for spring admission or March 1 for fall admission.